emacdona/onlispBookClub/projects/blog/_posts/2023-07-10-lisp-macros.markdown

 <!---@formatter:off--->
 [^draft]: As long as "Draft:" is in the title, this post may undergo significant changes.
+[^param]: Not to be confused with the "formal parameters" of a function definition in a programming language -- which I also happily refer to as "parameters" in this very same blog post.
+I count on context (and the reader's keen intillect) to distinguish between the two uses.
+These are the dangers of mixing domains (here: math and programming) in the same article.
+[^paramdef]: Mathematicans would probably notate this as such: \\(y = f_{m,b}(x)\\)
 [^books]: Some available free online:
     * [Practical Common Lisp](https://gigamonkeys.com/book/)
     * [Common Lisp: An Interactive Approach](https://cse.buffalo.edu/~shapiro/Commonlisp/)